chelsea-hansen/RSV-Interventions/README.md

 # Step 1 - Data
 The data needed to run the model can be found in the Data folder.
-The model has been fit using RSV-coded hospitalizations collected through the ESSENCE system, but other data sets could also be used.
-Emergency Department visits could be used in place of inpatient hospitalizations.
 Example datasets from King County, Washington are provided.
+Please note, to protect privacy in the sample datasets values between 1-9 have been supressed and reinterpolated.
+The data folder is further divided into 2 subfolders: ```RSV Data``` and Demographic Data.

 ## Subfolder -  Demographic data